Keith-PVL/keithmcintosh.github.io/tempposts/ 2015-04-22-a-thick-skin-and-a-strong-funnybone-young-women-and-comedy.md

 ---
 layout: post
-title: 'A Thick Skin and A Strong Funnybone: Young Women and Comedy'
+title: "A Thick Skin and A Strong Funnybone: Young Women and Comedy"
 date: 22-Apr-2015
 categories: tbd
 ---